yejiahaoderek/cs152fa21-project.github.io/index.md

 1. Create/find a dataset for training a NN for plant recognition
 2. Train the NN with high prediction accuracy
 3. Evaluate the performance of the NN
-4. Deploy the NN on cellphones and create a simple app

 Given that there might be similar works conducted for this topic, further steps could be
 - Optimize the NN to produce higher accuracy
 - Compare/evaluate the performance of differnent NN architecture
 - Compress the NN so that it could run on cellphones
-- Create a more user-friendly app that deploys the NN

 ## Literature Review